Jamila Gordon: Early life and education

 Jamila Gordon was born to a nomadic family in the hinterland of Somalia and brought up in a small village as one of 16 children.
 As the eldest daughter, she was expected to play a key role in running the family home from approximately five years old, and these responsibilities took precedence over her education.
 Her family moved to Mogadishu when she was 11 years old to avoid a drought.
 Once civil war broke out, she became a displaced person in Kenya.
 There, Gordon met an Australian backpacker, who helped her move to Australia.
 After arriving in Australia, Gordon took English courses at TAFE NSW and enrolled in an accounting degree at La Trobe University in Melbourne.
 She switched her major to software engineering after taking a programming elective and eventually graduated with a Bachelor of Business and Information Technology degree in 1995.

 Career

 Early

 Gordon stated she worked as a dish washer and a kitchen hand at a local Japanese restaurant during her years in college.

 After college

 After graduating, Gordon was employed in software development and subsequently project management.
-She continued her work in software for British Gas and later at Emirates Airlines.
+She continued her work in software for British Gas and later at the airline Emirates.
 She was later employed by Deloitte, then as a senior project manager at IBM.
 In 2001 IBM relocated her to Europe, working across cities in multiple countries where she had led global rollouts at IBM customers including Solectron, AXA Insurance and ABN AMRO Bank.
 In 2007, she was hired as a chief information officer for Qantas airways, and then for Leighton Holdings/CIMIC.